Stop It Now confidential helpline0808 1000 900

 We believe in creating a positive environment where our differences are respected and each of us feels valued for our contribution.
 Treating people fairly is part of our values and at the core of our culture.
 As an inclusive employer, all qualified candidates will be considered regardless of race, ethnicity, religion or belief, age, socioeconomic background, gender identity or expression, sexual orientation, pregnancy and maternity and caring responsibilities, marital status, nationality and disability including invisible disabilities and neurodiversity.

-This is a rewarding role within a friendly, supportive and hardworking team who are committed to the charity’s mission of keeping children safe from sexual harm.
+This is a revamped, highly rewarding role, reflecting a renewed emphasis that we place on our paid media, and your work will be transformational working within a friendly and hardworking team committed to keeping children safe from sexual harm.

 What you’ll get from us

-We offer hybrid working (with a minimum of 2 days working from the office, following a successful probationary period).
-We offer a NEST pension, 33 days annual leave rising to 38 days (inclusive of statutory bank holidays) after 5 years’ service (in line with our leave year of Jan-Dec), up to 5 days learning and development per year, an employee assistance programme and the option of Benenden medical cover.
+We offer hybrid working, with a minimum of 2 days working from the office (Wednesdays and Thursdays), free parking, a NEST pension, 33 days annual leave rising to 38 days (inclusive of statutory bank holidays) after 5 years’ service (in line with our leave year January-December), up to 5 days learning and development per year, an employee assistance programme and the option of Benenden medical cover.

 How to apply

-An application form and equal opportunities monitoring form are included within this pack.
-We look forward to receiving your completed documents by 5pm on 21st July.
-Please send your completed application to hr@lucyfaithfull.org.uk.
-Interviews will take place on 30th July.
-We reserve the right to close the post early.
+An application form and equal ops form are included in this pack.
+We look forward to receiving your completed documents by 9:00am on Monday 4th November to recruitment@lucyfaithfull.org.uk.
+The recruitment process for this role may consist of a 2-stage process with Stage 1 being a teams interview followed by Stage 2 being a face to face interview.
+The face to face interviews are scheduled to take place on Tuesday 12th November for shortlisted candidates.
 If you have not been contacted within 2 weeks of the closing date you have been unsuccessful with your application.

 How to apply